-As a life-long Episcopalian, I recognize today, January 6, as The Feast of Epiphany, the end of the twelve days of Christmas and a celebration of the revelation of God to mankind in human form, in the person of Jesus Christ.
-It coincides with the Jewish Feast of Lights and shares some of its symbolism.
+As a lifelong Episcopalian, I recognize today, January 6, as The Feast of Epiphany, the end of the twelve days of Christmas and a celebration of the revelation of God to mankind in human form, in the person of Jesus Christ.
+It is a time we say goodbye to baby Jesus and look ahead to his life and ministry.

-The lovely manger scene pictured above was given to my husband by his Aunt Mamie over sixty years ago.
+The lovely manger scene pictured above was given to my husband John by his Aunt Mamie—”Sister”—over seventy years ago.
 Every year, it holds a prominent place in our “Christmas Room,” where it represents the core meaning of our Christmas celebration – the birth of the Christ Child on Earth and in our hearts.

-It is now time to put the manger away.
-I treasure the ritual.
-As I wrap each figure lovingly to put it away until next year, I take the opportunity to reflect on the role each of them played in the story: Mary, Joseph, the shepherds, the Wise Men…and yes, even the animals.
-I reflect, too, on the double miracle of Christ’s birth and the millions of faithful, practicing Christians over two thousand years later, all because of a single man’s ministry thought to have spanned little more than three years.
+It is now time to put the manger scene away, and I treasure the ritual.
+As I wrap each figure lovingly to put it away until next year, I take the opportunity to reflect on the role each figure played in the story: the angel, Mary, Joseph, the Shepherds, the Magi (or Wise Men)…and yes, even the animals: sheep, a cow, a camel, and a donkey.
+I reflect, too, on the miracle of Christ’s birth and the millions of faithful, practicing Christians over two thousand years later, all because of a single man’s ministry that is thought to have spanned little more than three years.

 The baby Jesus is the last figure to be wrapped.
 As I lay Him gently in the box, I say a prayer that the light of His life and love will always burn brightly in my heart, my thoughts, my words, and my actions.
 So simple, yet so profound…